drunomics/nuxtjs-drupal-ce/README.md

   [@nuxtjs/proxy](https://github.com/nuxt-community/proxy-module) and uses it instead of the Drupal backend, such that there are no CORS issues.
 Other values supported are `always` or false.
+   Note: When using `always` the module must be added to the nuxt `modules` section instead of the `buildModules` seciton.

 - `axios`: Options to pass-through to the `drupal-ce` [axios](https://github.com/nuxt-community/axios-module) instance.